catpea/yokel/README.md

 2. **Automation** - The `postinstall` hook can automatically link dependencies after `npm install`
 3. **Clarity** - The `localDependencies` section clearly shows which packages are linked locally
 4. **Version Tracking** - Maintains version information for all local dependencies

-## Requirements

-- Node.js >= 18.0.0
-- npm >= 8.0.0

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-MIT

-## Author

-Your Name

----

-Made with ❤️ for developers who work with local packages